 Support has the potential to be better, too, by having one team to reach out to for everything, who can fully support every component of the stack.

 Salespeople will have access to powerful marketing tools and could even generate their own MQLs with marketing automation tools.
+For instance, with VipeCloud, salespeople can use contact scoring to segment leads that can be nurtured through marketing, and those that are sales-ready.

 If you have a marketing team to do that, then passing the MQLs to sales is as simple as reassigning the lead.
 Then, sales will see the complete engagement history of the lead, giving them many insights into what is motivating the lead before reaching out.